lautarocolli/credit-card-fraud-detection/README.md

 * Recall
 * F1-score

-Hyperparameter tuning is applied to tree-based models to improve performance.
+Hyperparameter tuning is applied to every model in order to improve performance.

 ### 3. Model Deployment